joshsoftware/office_automation_employee/README.md

 OfficeAutomationEmployee is a Rails engine for Employee management.

-Add this to your Gemfile and run bundle command
+To install it, add this to your Gemfile and run bundle command

 ```ruby
 gem 'office_automation_employee'